FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 in their sizes.
 The customer could set how many GB of RAM they needed and how many CPU cores.
 However, this model has been phased out by most providers since it is difficult to manage such a dynamic environment.

-Instead cloud providers nowadays opt to offer fixed machine sizes (think of t-shirt sizes).
+Instead most cloud providers nowadays opt to offer fixed machine sizes.
 To accommodate high-CPU and high RAM workloads there are several different instance types, typically:

 - **Shared CPU:** These are small instances where a single CPU core is shared between multiple virtual